 My interest in the dancers body and how it functions began when I was in year 11 at VCASS, studying anatomy.
 Later, I extended that interest by becoming a nurse and helping patients to rehabilitate after chronic illness or injury.
-After performing in CATS, I realised that many dancers had had experiences similar to mine, with poor rehabilitation and lack of understanding about their own body.
+After performing in Cats, I realised that many dancers had experiences similar to mine, with poor rehabilitation and lack of understanding about their own body.

 I discovered that there was no tertiary dance specific strength and conditioning or rehabilitation course available in Australia, so began studying the Bachelor of Exercise and Sports Science.
 Throughout the course I applied my learning to dance contexts in as many assessment pieces as possible and in doing so found many 'Ah -ha' moments.
 So much of the information I gained through this course would have been so helpful to me as a young dancer.
 I then moved onto studying the Masters of Clinical Exercise Physiology to complete my training and allowing me to work with injured dancers in the way I would like.
 I have worked with all ages, dancers and non-dancers and people with physical and cognitive disabilities.
 I believe this makes me uniquely qualified to help you on your journey.

 Weaknesses may include flexibility, balance, muscle strength or other issues.
 Therefore, all students must attend a screening session before participating in either individual or group sessions.
 This session provides an opportunity to evaluate each student’s strengths and weaknesses individually and develop a training plan.
 Students can also identify their personal dance and fitness goals and provide information about any current or past injuries.